Updated 9th January 2023.|

 How do we collect personal data from you?

-We receive information about you from you when you use our website, complete forms on our website, if you contact us by phone, email, live-chat or otherwise in respect of any of our products and services or during the purchasing of any such product.
-Additionally we also collect information from you when you sign up, enter a competition, promotion or survey or when you inform us of any other matter.
+We receive information about you from you when you use our website, complete forms on our website if you contact us by phone or email in respect of any of our products and services or during the purchasing of any such product.
+Additionally, we also collect information from you when you sign up, enter a competition, promotion or survey or when you inform us of any other matter.

 If you provide us with personal data about a third party (for example when uploading a supplier email address), you warrant that you have obtained the express consent from the third party for the disclosure and use of their personal data.

 Your personal data may be automatically collected when you use our services, including but not limited to, your IP address, device-specific information, server logs, device event information, location information and unique application numbers.

 What type of data do we collect from you?

 The personal data that we may collect from you includes your name, address, email address, phone numbers, and IP addresses.
 We may also keep details of your visits to our site including, but not limited to traffic data, location data, weblogs and other communication data.
 We also retain records of your queries and correspondence, in the event you contact us.